udon-code-studios/https-docker/README.md

 # HTTPS with automatic certificate renewal

+This multi-container app serves an HTTPS website using NGINX with the `./html` directory as its web root.
+Certbot is used to automate the certificate renewall process with Let's Encrypt CA.

 ## Initial Setup

 1. Map the domain name to the IP address of website host (e.g. using an A record in Google Domains or Freenom).